ael-code/pyFsdb/docs/source/doc.rst

 There are two ways to configure fsbd:
  - passing arguments to class constructor :py:func:`Fsdb.__init__()`
  - editing the json config file

 The config file must be in the fsdb root folder with name ```.fsdb.conf``` and must be written in a valid json syntax

 =============  ========  =================  ===================================================
 config name    type      default value      description
 =============  ========  =================  ===================================================
-deep           int       3                  number of levels to use for directory tree hash_alg       string    "sha1"             name of the hash algorithm to use for file digest fmode          string    "0660"             permissions mask to use in files creation dmode          string    see :ref:`dmode`   permissions mask to use in folders creation
+depth           int       3                  number of levels to use for directory tree hash_alg       string    "sha1"             name of the hash algorithm to use for file digest fmode          string    "0660"             permissions mask to use in files creation dmode          string    see :ref:`dmode`   permissions mask to use in folders creation